Frank-Gu-Lab/disco-np-paper/README.md

 #### Department of Chemistry, University of Toronto, Toronto, Ontario, Canada

-This repository is intended as supporting information for the following publication:
+This repository is intended as supporting information (containing raw data and code to generate the figures) for the following publication:

 *Transfer-base nuclear magnetic resonance uncovers unique mechanisms for protein-polymer and protein nanoparticle binding*
 ![Image](./data/misc/figure0-v4-alt-e.png)